-SPAN 214: Contemporary Spain in Context - Spanish Culture through Social Interaction Spain
+SPAN 214: Contemporary Spain in Context: (Re)searching Spanish Identity and Culture in the 21st Century Spain

 Professor Antonio Reyes

 This program offers students a unique opportunity to improve their communication skills in the Spanish language by interacting with native speakers on a daily basis and understanding some of the cultural elements that define Spanish society today.
 This course examines contemporary social issues in Spain through lectures and through interviews with local subjects in Spain.
 Lectures provide a formal understanding of contemporary Spanish society, while students' interviews of local subjects provide data for further analysis by the students that may contrast, complement or further develop their understanding of current social issues.

 This program takes place in Cádiz, on the southwestern coast of Spain, a short distance from Africa and Portugal.
 Cádiz was founded by the Phoenicians, and through its rich history, was conquered by the Romans and the Moors, and attacked by Napoleon.
 Surrounded by water, the city has some of the most beautiful beaches in Spain.

 Students live with host families in Cádiz.
 There are field trips to historical sites, archeological museums, cathedrals, a vineyard, flamenco shows, food tastings, and an evening boat tour through the bay of Cádiz.

 Prerequisite: One 200-level Spanish course and instructor consent.
 Fulfills FDR (HU).

 Program Fee (paid to W&L): $2,400 (This fee includes classes, accommodation, meals (3 per day), excursions and supplementary health insurance.)